 Welcome to the Massachusetts/Rhode Island League for Nursing!

-You have now read a ‘sampling’ of MARILN’s goals and activities planned for this year.
+You have now read a ‘sampling’ of MARILN this year, and it is only a sampling!
 Learn more via social media and MARILN’s quarterly emails.
-We hope you join with us and become more directly involved in our practices together- caring for our students, colleagues, profession, public, and ourselves.
+We hope you join with us and become more directly involved in our educational practices together- caring for our students, colleagues, profession, public, and ourselves.